-One of the solid tropes of coming of age movies is the idea of death.
+One of the solid tropes is the idea of death.
 It seems like when people start recognizing life, they only can appreciate it by acknowledging death.

 So what better way than with a group of kids walking down some train tracks looking for a dead body?

 The way we are as kids affects who we become as adults.
-This movie takes the love of coming of age movies to the next level.
+This movie takes the love of movies to the next level.
 It’s a great appreciation of cinema and the emotions that make us connect with the movies.